View Dorinda Mitch's Obituary on www.swtimes.com/ and share memories

 Memorial service will be 2 p.m.
 Thursday at Ocker Chapel in Alma.

-She is survived by a daughter, Marty Wasson of New Mexico; two sisters, Evelyn of Colorado Springs, Colo., and Rhama of Roundtree, Texas; four brothers, Russell Wasson of Miami, Okla., Joe Wasson of Mountainburg, Wayne Wasson of New Mexico and Bobby Mitch of Alma; and several grand- and great-grandchilren.
+She is survived by a daughter, Marty Wasson of New Mexico; four sons, Russell Wasson of Miami, Okla., Joe Wasson of Mountainburg, Wayne Wasson of New Mexico and Bobby Mitch of Alma; two sisters, Evelyn Dempsey of Colorado Springs, Colo., and Rhama Gilbert of Roundrock, Texas; and several grandchildren and great-grandchildren.

 Published in Times Record on Apr.
 3, 2019